ShahuPatil07/Learner-Space-Computer-Vision/Week 1/Linear Regression/README.md

+After learning about the important libraries, now you are ready to start your journey of machine learning.

 ## 1. Supervised vs. Unsupervised Machine Learning
 ***

+Each type of machine learning model serves different purposes and is chosen based on the nature of the problem and the type of data available.
+By understanding these basic categories, we can better select and apply the appropriate ML techniques to real-world problems.

 Recommended to watch at 2X
 + [What is Machine Learning?](https://youtu.be/XtlwSmJfUs4?si=5n6aB220kPeJYlQN)
 + [Supervised Learning 1](https://youtu.be/sca5rQ9x1cA?si=ex3vuimTkJIAroZe)